chaitanyarahalkar/Frost-Linux/docs/README.md

 #### Pacman - A Powerful Package Manager

-Frost OS is built on Arch Linux.
+Frost Linux is built on Arch Linux.
 It inherits its most powerful feature, the package manager - Pacman.
 It ensures that your packages and their dependencies are managed with breeze.
 Pacman gives complete control over which packages to download, which dependencies to remove/install and keeps all the softwares up-to-date.
 Pacman can be configured to choose download mirrors as per your choice.
 Pacman provides access to millions of packages built by developers and the community.
 Check [here](https://aur.archlinux.org) for more information.

 #### The Power of Customisation

-Frost OS has powerful customisation options.
+Frost has powerful customisation options.
 You can build the entire system from scratch, choosing from the millions of packages on the Pacman store of repositories.
-From choosing your bootloader to the desktop enviroment and softwares, Frost OS is completely in your hands.
+From choosing your bootloader to the desktop enviroment and softwares, Frost is completely in your hands.

 #### Seamless

-Frost OS has a seamless design integrating the UI, so
+Frost has a seamless design integrating the UI, so

 ### Applications & Software

-Frost OS is a bundle of curated applications loved by developers around the world.
+Frost Linux is a bundle of curated applications loved by developers around the world.

 | Sr. No 	| Software     	| Description                                                                                                                                                             	|
 |--------	|--------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|